hamidnakhaei/earning_manipulation_detection-/README.md

-# Earning Manipulation Detection Using Decision Tree, Random Forest, and Logistic Regression
+# Earning Manipulation Detection using Decision Tree, Random Forest, and Logistic Regression
 # Problem definition
 A bank provides loans to small and medium-sized businesses, ranging from 10 million to 500 million rupees.
 The bank suspects that some of its customers might engage in earnings manipulation to increase their chances of securing a loan.
 Therefore, the bank aims to identify earnings manipulation by its customers.